 S: The number of customers at the beginning (or start) of the period.

-To arrive at the true picture of retained customers, you need to get the difference between the number of customers acquired during the period from those that are remaining at the end of the period.
-You need to divide the result by the number of customers at the beginning to find the percentage of those customers who were retained from the start.
+Divide the result by the number of customers at the start to find the percentage of customers retained from the beginning.
 This will give you the CRR.

-It’s obvious then that the higher your business’ CRR, the higher your customer loyalty.
-If your CRR is poor, it is also obvious that your business needs to take such corrective steps as necessary.
+It’s obvious then that the higher your business’s CRR, the higher your customer loyalty.
+If your CRR is poor, it is also apparent that your business needs to take such corrective steps as necessary.

-To understand the long-term health of your business, cohort analysis helps businesses understand seasonality and customer lifecycle.
+To understand your business's long-term health, cohort analysis helps companies identify seasonality and the customer lifecycle.

-A cohort, on the other hand, is a slightly more narrow group of customers having the same characteristic.
+A cohort, on the other hand, is a slightly narrower group of customers having the same characteristic.
 It’s akin to putting “similar” clients in a bucket.

 A typical cohort is mostly a time-sensitive grouping.
-For example, Those customers who signed on during a particular festive season and perhaps continue to shop only during festival time.
-Another thumb rule to differentiate can be – when customer groups are not time-dependent, they can be called segments instead of cohorts.
-Other typical forms of cohorts besides time-based ones are behavior-based, and segment-based ones.
+For example, customers who signed up during a particular festive season and perhaps continue to shop only during the festival.

-An analysis of cohorts means the scrutiny of the performance of cohorts over time.
+An analysis of cohorts means scrutinizing the performance of cohorts over time.

 Typical Questions that Cohort Analyses Answer: